 - Screening for psychosocial issues

-Every patient will receive individual consultations and follow-up sessions to address emotional and psychological issues, including anxiety and fear of recurrence.
-Patients may attend stress reduction classes and learn adjustment techniques.
-A trained clinical psychologist from the Texas Tech University Health Sciences Center El Paso Department of Psychiatry will provide this service to survivors.
+Patients needing individual consultations to address emotional and psychological issues, including anxiety and fear of recurrence, will be referred to a trained clinical psychologist from the Texas Tech University Health Sciences Center El Paso Department of Psychiatry which will provide this service to survivors.

 A dedicated nutrition specialist will provide dietary recommendations specific to each survivor's needs.
 Survivors will learn how to manage these recommendations, leading to a healthier lifestyle.
 Patients will receive sample menus and meal planning tips, both in individual and group sessions.

-Information and services are provided by Zeina Nahleh, M.D., a board certified breast cancer oncologist, and Rose Heydarian, N.P., a certified oncology nurse practitioner.
+Information and services will be coordinated for breast care center patients through Rose Heydarian, N.P., a certified oncology nurse practitioner.